 What is the impact of COVID-19 on Antarctic research and researchers?

 What are the long-term implications of COVID-19 for Antarctic operations and governance?

 The research team created a survey about COVID-19 impacts for Antarctic researchers, support staff, students, and anyone else involved in Antarctic research or logistics to complete.
-Responses will help the team to understand how the community is affected and will inform strategic decisions to mitigate impacts.
-The English-language version of the survey is now closed, but the team is still seeking input from Spanish, Russian and Mandarin speakers.
-The survey is set to close 15th December 2020.
+Responses have helped the team to understand how the community is affected and will inform strategic decisions to mitigate impacts.
+Results from this survey can be accessed in the pdf Final Report (1.57 MB) .

 The project is structured into six Work Packages (WP) and is using a mixed-methods approach to meeting its research objectives, including futures scanning, interviews, surveys, social media analysis, media-based desk study, document analysis, and literature reviews.
 Currently more than 40 researchers from all over the world and with different disciplinary backgrounds, from anthropology to zoology, are contributing to this project.